 As they cool the centers fall creating tiny ridges and canyons sparking with light coating of sugar.
 The flavor is pretty much unbeatable—rich and earthy with molasses and just the right hint of warm spice from the cloves and ginger.

-Entries tagged with 'The King Arthur Flour Cookie Companion'
+'The King Arthur Flour Cookie Companion' on Serious Eats

 It was my love of edible adornments that inspire me to make these Stained Glass Cookies from The King Arthur Flour Cookie Companion to share with my tree-decorating friends.

 The following recipe is from the December 9 edition of our weekly recipe newsletter.
 To receive this newsletter in your inbox, sign up here!
 Christmas in Austria wouldn't be complete without Vanilla Kipferl, little moon-shaped cookies made of nothing more...

 Eggnog-inspired cookies have holiday joy written all over them.
 They manage to embody all of the rich flavors of nutmeg and rum, plus they're stuffed with a festive-colored filling.
 The dough was incredibly easy to work with and instead of going for the rounds (what the recipe called for) I went with holly and leaf-shaped cutters for some added whimsy.

 Rugelach get their name from the Hebrew word for creeping vine, a reference to their twisted or rolled shape.